 Breaking free from alcohol addiction, drug addiction, and mental health issues is possible with the right support and treatment.
 Whether you’re just beginning your recovery journey or seeking a structured program like PHP in Southern or Northern Indiana to help with your transition to long-term sobriety, we are here to guide you every step of the way.

 Don’t let addiction define your future—take the first step toward the transition to a healthier, more fulfilling life today.
-Contact our team online or by calling (317) 707 9848 now to learn more about our programs, verify your insurance, or schedule your intake date.
-Together, we’ll create a proven recovery plan for addiction and/or mental illness that works for you.
-Your path to freedom from addiction starts here.
+Contact our team online or by calling (317) 707-9848 now to learn more about our programs, verify your insurance, or schedule your intake date.
+Together, we’ll create a proven recovery plan that addresses both addiction and mental health.

 We are here to help you or a loved one find addiction treatment near you.

 Admitting you have a substance abuse problem and asking for help is not always easy.
 If you or a loved one are struggling with drug addiction, alcohol addiction or another substance use disorder, help is available.
-Call SAMHSA’s National Helpline at (317) 707 9848 to learn about resources in your area or reach out to our team for personalized treatment.
+You can visit SAMHSA’s National Helpline to learn about resources in your area or reach out to our team by calling (317) 707-9848 to explore personalized treatment.

 Sources